cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/wireless_controllers_wireless_mobility_groups.md

 subcategory: ""
 description: |-
   It performs read operation on Wireless.
-  Retrieve all configured mobility groups if no Network Device Id is provided as a query parameter.
+  Retrieve configured mobility groups if no Network Device Id is provided as a query parameter.
 If a Network Device Id is given and a mobility group is configured for it, return the configured details; otherwise, return the default values from the device.
 ---

 # dnacenter_wireless_controllers_wireless_mobility_groups (Data Source)

 It performs read operation on Wireless.

-- Retrieve all configured mobility groups if no Network Device Id is provided as a query parameter.
+- Retrieve configured mobility groups if no Network Device Id is provided as a query parameter.
 If a Network Device Id is given and a mobility group is configured for it, return the configured details; otherwise, return the default values from the device.

 ## Example Usage